Resources - Nontraditional Careers for Scientists

 Communication

-- ACS Division of Chemical Information (www.acscinf.org/cinf/) electronic mailing list
+- ACS Division of Chemical Information (www.acscinf.org)

-- American Medical Writers Association (amwa.org) - professional organization
+- American Medical Writers Association (amwa.org) - professional organization , Ultimate Guide to Becoming a Medical Writer

 - American Medical Association (ama-assn.org) conducts research and periodically holds conferences on the topic of peer review